 The graduate program in school counseling adheres to the cohort concept.
-Applicants are accepted for a 48 credit program of study beginning in the Fall semester.
+Applicants are accepted for a 48 credit program of study typically beginning in the Fall semester.
 Applicants for admission to the school counseling program may enter from a variety of backgrounds.
 Persons engaged in the education and helping professions such as those in schools, social agencies, hospitals, court settings, and community-action programs are encouraged to apply.

 To be considered for admission to NYITs Master's of Science in School Counseling Program applicants must: